 |Definition of an Authorized Official

-An authorized official is an appointed official to whom the DMEPOS supplier has granted legal authority to enroll it in the Medicare Program to make changes and to commit the DMEPOS supplier to fully abide by the laws, regulations and program instructions of Medicare.
+An authorized official means an appointed official (i.e. chief executive officer, chief financial officer, general partner, chairman of the board, or 5% or greater direct owner) to whom the organization has granted the legal authority to enroll it in the Medicare program, to make changes or updates to the organization's enrollment information in the Medicare program, and to commit the organization to fully abide by the statutes, regulations, and program instructions of the Medicare program.

 An Authorized Official Can